 Oil trader IMMS sues Lebanon's BankMed for $1 bln - court filing

-LONDON, Nov 27 (Reuters) - Oil trader IMMS has taken Lebanese bank BankMed to court in the U.S. state of New York accusing it this month of failing to return $1 billion of its deposits when requested, according to court documents seen by Reuters.
+LONDON/BEIRUT, Nov 27 (Reuters) - Oil trader IMMS has taken Lebanese bank BankMed to court in the U.S. state of New York, accusing it of failing to return $1 billion of its deposits when requested, according to court documents seen by Reuters.

 IMMS Chief Executive Murtaza Lakhani, who trades European, Middle Eastern and Asian oil and oil products, said he would not comment beyond the case, filed with the Supreme Court of the State of New York on Nov.
 22.